HandsOnDataViz/book/introduction/which.md

-# How do we make visualizations?
+# Which tools should we use?

 ***Data Visualization for All*** is guided by these principles: